Pyar Ka Pehla Naam: Radha Mohan: Plot

-Tulsi feels that her real killer is still alive and is a family member.
+Tulsi suspects that her real killer is still alive and is a family member.
 She tells Radha this before she disappears and asks Radha to be aware of her surroundings.
 Radha suspects that Tulsi's real killer is Guru Maa.
 She goes to Tulsi's burned-out house in order to search for any clues.
 She finds Kadambari there and confesses to her that she herself is Guru Maa and the real killer of Tulsi.
 Kadambari decides to kill Radha by locking her in the burnt house and burning her.
 While Kadambari thinks that she got rid of Radha, Radha discovers that the bones of Tulsi's body are still there and have not been cremated in all these years.
 Kadambari is surprised when Radha returns home with the bones of Tulsi's body and threatens her.

 Surprisingly, Tulsi walks in with Mohan at that moment.
 The family decide to hide the fact that Radha is married to Mohan.
 Tulsi makes outrageous demands to Mohan, even going as far as asking for Mohan to take Radha's mangalsutra off.
 However Gungun tells Mohan that he need to give Radha back the mangalsutra.
-Tulsi tries to commit suicide, but Radha believes that she is bluffing and dares her to jump.
-Tulsi ends up jumping off, which results in Gungun becomings angry with Radha.
+Tulsi attempts to kill herself, but Radha believes that she is bluffing and dares her to jump.
+So Tulsi jumps, resulting in Gungun becoming angry with Radha.
 Radha tries to warn the family against the fake Tulsi, but they believe she is mentally ill and suggest thar she gets a checkup.
 It is revealed that Tulsi really had disappeared and the Tulsi in their house was none other than Damini, who is in cahoots with Kadambari.
 Vishwanath finds about this and tries to warn the others, but Kadambari manipulates them into thinking Vishwanath was lying in behest of Radha.

 Damini and Kadambari decide to oust Radha from Mohan's life.
 They make it seem like Radha threw Vishwanath off the balcony.
-Mohan finally believes that Radha is mentally ill and sends her to mental asylum.
+Mohan finally believes that Radha is mentally ill and sends her to an asylum.
 Damini and Kadambari then plan to get rid of Gungun by bringing her to wildlife sanctuary.
 However, Radha becomes aware of the plan and runs away to save Gungun.
 Damini tries to kill Gungun by throwing Gungun in front of the lion, but Radha manages to save her.
 Mohan also arrives there, but refuses to believe Radha, as Radha had slapped Kadambari.
 Mohan blames Radha for destroying his and his daughter's life.
 At her wit's end, Radha breaks her nuptial chain and cuts all ties with Mohan.
 Radha leaves with the mental asylum workers.